immersive-web/depth-sensing/explainer.md

   "float32",         // internal_format = R32F, type = FLOAT
 };

-// Post-session-creation, the depth sensing state needs to be configured
+// At session creation, the depth sensing API needs to be configured
-// with the desired data format. dictionary XRDepthSensingStateInit {
+// with the desired usage and data format.
+The user agent will first select
-  XRDepthSensingUsage usage = "cpu-optimized";
-  XRDepthFormat depthFormat = "luminance-alpha";
+// the lowest-indexed depth sensing usage that it supports, and then attempt
+// to select the lowest-indexed depth data format.
+If the user agent is
+// unable to select usage and data format that it supports, the depth sensing
+// will not be enabled on a session - for sessions where depth sensing is
+// listed as required feature, the session creation will fail. dictionary XRDepthSensingStateInit {
+  sequence<XRDepthSensingUsage> depthSensingUsagePreference;
+  sequence<XRDepthDataFormat> depthDataFormatPreference;
 };

 partial interface XRSession {
-  // Non-null iff depth-sensing is enabled: readonly attribute XRDepthFormat? preferredDepthFormat;
+  // Non-null iff depth-sensing is enabled: readonly attribute XRDepthDataFormat? depthDataFormat;
-  readonly attribute XRDepthSensingUsage? preferredDepthSensingUsage;
+  readonly attribute XRDepthSensingUsage? depthSensingUsage;

-  // Can be called iff depth-sensing is enabled, will throw if unsupported format is passed in.
-  // The user agent can reject session creation if the desired usage is not supported.
-  // The user agent can support reconfiguring a session, but that is not required.
-  Promise<void> updateDepthSensingState(optional XRDepthSensingStateInit state = {});
 };

 partial interface XRFrame {